Computational-Chemical-Imaging/DECIPHER/README.md

 </p>

 <p align="left">
-  <b>Overview of the DECIPHER workflow for vibrational hyperspectral image analysis.</b> Three representative workflows are shown for SRS, CARS, and MIP hyperspectral image unmixing.
+  <b>Figure.
+Overview of the DECIPHER workflow for vibrational hyperspectral image analysis.</b> Three representative workflows are shown for SRS, CARS, and MIP hyperspectral image unmixing.
 The workflow is organized into four stages: image denoising and artifact correction, background removal, basis spectra identification, and spectral unmixing.
 Dashed boxes indicate optional or data-dependent steps, whereas solid boxes indicate standard workflow components
 </p>

 The pipeline includes tools for: